sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 This culture change will require many adjustments at all levels of the organization and a strong support from senior management.
 Along with internal HR-related improvements, it will also extend to modernizing external hiring practices.

-For further details regarding the development of a cultural of learning, see [Enable Learning](/enable-learning.html).
+For further details regarding the development of a culture of learning, see [Enable Learning](/enable-learning.html).